 Since the plywood is so thin, we also put some PL-400 on the back to help secure it a little more.

-Once that was done, I applied one coat of primer and about 3 coats of paint.
+Once that was done, I apply one coat of primer and about 3 coats of paint.
 I used Zinsser Bulls Eye Primer and the same wall paint as in our bedroom – Valspar Reserve in Du Jour.

 Next up was the tile (aka brick).
 We bought some brick look tile from our local tile guy that my FIL works with and then he installed it for us.
 He used a light grout so it would be easier to cover with the paint.
 THIS IS THE TILE WE BOUGHT and the color name is Warehouse BRX and they are 2×8.